Audrey Roloff Is Not Pleased With Jeremy After ‘LPBW’ Star Makes A Grave Bedroom Mistake

 There are some things that husbands should never do, especially when their wives are pregnant and about to burst at any time.
 Unfortunately, this cardinal rule was recently broken by Jeremy Roloff, culminating in a little bedroom incident that left Little People, Big World star Audrey Roloff quite aggravated.

-Audrey’s latest update to her fans was uploaded in her Instagram Story, with the reality TV star expressing her sentiments about her pregnancy and Jeremy’s latest bedroom quirks.
-In one of the images, Audrey stated that she is extremely excited for the arrival of their child, and that she is hoping that Baby Girl Roloff comes as soon as possible.
+Audrey’s latest update to her fans was uploaded to her Instagram Story, with the reality TV star expressing her sentiments about her pregnancy and Jeremy’s latest bedroom quirks.
+In one of the images, Audrey stated that she is extremely excited for the arrival of their child and that she is hoping Baby Girl Roloff comes as soon as possible.

 In a video clip that was uploaded not long after her post about Baby Girl Roloff, however, Audrey revealed something that was equally funny and aggravating to her social media followers.
 Pointing her camera at her and Jeremy’s bed, Auj revealed that her husband just left his renovation tools on top of their sheets, on the bed where they sleep on.
 Two power tools could be seen in Audrey’s brief Instagram clip, as well as what appears to be a container for screws and other small items.